zain1133604/SupportSage/README.md

 Most RAG demonstrations are single-tenant, use cloud embeddings, stop at basic retrieval, and have zero production observability.
 SupportSage Pro answers a harder question: **what does a support system look like when it needs to actually work?**

-The answer involved multi-tenancy with real auth, fully local embedding for data privacy, a re-ranking stage for precision, source citations for trust, a reflection loop for accuracy, live database integration for real actions, automated complaint escalation, and LangSmith tracing so you can see exactly what the agent is doing on every single call.
+The answer involved multi-tenancy with real auth, fully local embedding for data privacy, a re-ranking stage for precision, source citations for trust, a reflection loop for accuracy, live database integration for real actions, automated complaint escalation, LangSmith tracing so you can see exactly what the agent is doing on every single call, a persistent immutable audit store so every decision survives restarts and is queryable by auditors, rollback SQL so any action can be undone without touching the agent, human-in-the-loop approval so no money moves automatically, and a compliance agent that maps your documents to CMMC, NIST, and SOC 2 controls with full source provenance.

 Each of these decisions exists because a real support system fails without them.